Academy Award for Best Supporting Actor

 The Academy Award for Best Supporting Actor is an award presented annually by the Academy of Motion Picture Arts and Sciences (AMPAS).
 It has been awarded since the 9th Academy Awards to an actor who has delivered an outstanding performance in a supporting role in a film released that year.
 The award is traditionally presented by the previous year's Best Supporting Actress winner.
 However, in recent years, it has shifted towards being presented by previous years' Best Supporting Actor winners instead.
 In lieu of the traditional Oscar statuette, supporting acting recipients were given plaques up until the 16th Academy Awards, when statuettes were awarded to each category instead.

-The Best Supporting Actor award has been presented a total of 89 times, to 80 actors.
+The Best Supporting Actor award has been presented a total of 90 times, to 81 actors.
 The first winner was Walter Brennan for his role in Come and Get It (1936).
-The most recent winner is Kieran Culkin for A Real Pain (2024).
+The most recent winner is Sean Penn for One Battle After Another (2025).
 The record for most wins is three, held by Brennan–who won every other year within a succession of the first five years.
 Seven other actors have won twice.
 Brennan is also tied for receiving the most nominations in the category (with four altogether) along with Jeff Bridges, Robert Duvall, Arthur Kennedy, Jack Nicholson, Al Pacino, Claude Rains, and Mark Ruffalo.
 For his performance in The Dark Knight (2008), Heath Ledger became the first actor to win posthumously in this category—and second overall.
 Christopher Plummer is the oldest actor to receive a nomination in any category at age 88, for All the Money in the World (2017).